 Before switching, Duncan had said the question of immigration was ‘far more complicated than many have admitted’.
 Now he’s a remainer, things are much simpler.

 Shadow Brexit secretary Keir Starmer said on TV that Labour backed the ‘easy movement’ of EU workers after Brexit and was also prepared to consider ongoing payments.
 This would ensure, he said, that the UK kept the full benefits of the single market and the customs union.

 ‘The end of free movement doesn’t mean no movement.
 Of course we would want people to come from the EU to work here, we would want people who are here to go to work in the EU.’

 Asked if that was best described as ‘easy movement if not free‘, Starmer replied, ‘Yes, of course’.

-Starmer agreed that Labour was seeking a ‘Norway-style agreement for the 21st century‘.
+Starmer agreed Labour was seeking a ‘Norway-style agreement for the 21st century‘.
 (The modern aspect was apparently a bespoke customs union.)

-In her September 2017 speech in Florence, UK premier Theresa May said that free movement would continue for at least two years during the transition period after Brexit in March 2019.
+In her September 2017 speech in Florence, UK premier Theresa May said free movement would continue for at least two years during the transition period after Brexit in March 2019.
 (See above.)
-Then in October, immigration minister Brandon Lewis said that freedom of movement would end in March 2019.
+Then in October, immigration minister Brandon Lewis said freedom of movement would end in March 2019.
 (See above.)

 ‘We are clear that as we leave the EU, free movement of people will come to an end and we will control the number of people who come to live in our country.’

-Then, on 19 March 2018, a draft withdrawal agreement negotiated with unelected EU panjandrum Michel Barnier (and due to be rubber-stamped by the mostly sheep-like 27 member states) said that free movement would continue during the transition period until December 2020.
+Then, on 19 March 2018, a draft withdrawal agreement negotiated with unelected EU panjandrum Michel Barnier (and due to be rubber-stamped by the mostly sheep-like 27 member states) said free movement would continue during the transition period until December 2020.